couchbase/kv_engine/docs/dcp/documentation/commands/control.md

 send system events with a FlatBuffers value.
 A configuration of `false` is invalid and will be rejected.

+* `change_streams` = `true` - Enables the DCP connection to allow history
+snapshots in DCP streams.
+A configuration of `false` is invalid and will be rejected.

 The following example shows the breakdown of the message:

       Byte/     0       |       1       |       2       |       3       |